Supported by Artlinks.

-Using psychoanalysis as a framework, something I have done in previous projects, like Deep-Seated (2016) and Madder Lake (2017), ORPHAN reaches out to artists nationally and internationally to reveal the deep-seated natures behind their work and life through the submission of images and/or handwritten letters.
+Using psychoanalysis as a framework, something I have done in previous projects, like Deep-Seated (2016) and Madder Lake (2017), ORPHAN reaches out to artists nationally and internationally to reveal the deep-seated natures and nurtures behind their work and life through the submission of images and/or handwritten letters.

 Selected images and letters (invited and open submission) will target the emotions and desires that undergirds art, artist and artistic life, but isn’t always shared or made explicit in the white-cube or public-sphere display of art.
 ORPHAN propagandises the privacy of the individual in an era when privacy is a false commodity.

 These images will form a booklet and inspire orphaned splices of text and images that will offset the submitted images in the booklet.